PabloDeAlbu/certbot-manager/README.md

 `cd certobot-manager`

-3. Activate the virtual environment:

-`source venv/bin/activate`

-4. Install the required Python packages:

-`pip install -r requirements.txt`

-5. Copy the sample configuration file and edit it to include your domains:

-`cp config.sample.ini config.ini
-nano config.ini`

-6. Run the makefile to renew the certificates:
+3. Run the Makefile with the check rule:

-`make renew`
+`make check_certbot`